Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Discussion

 \subsection{Understanding diversity in human behavior}

-Empirical research has shown that human typing behavior with word suggestions is far from uniform.
-Our simulations likewise reveal substantial individual variations in strategy, efficiency, and reliance on assistance features.
-For instance, high-WPM users tend to minimize interaction with the suggestion list, relying primarily on their own typing fluency, while low-WPM users exhibit more frequent gaze shifts toward suggestions.
-However, typing speed is only one axis along which behaviors diverge.
-Cognitive factors such as linguistic knowledge, working memory, and willingness to explore suggestions also play important roles.
+Empirical research shows that typing behavior with word suggestions varies substantially across users.
+Our simulations reveal similar variations in strategy, efficiency, and reliance on assistance features.
+For example, high-WPM users tend to minimize interaction with the suggestion list and rely on their typing fluency, whereas low-WPM users shift their gaze toward suggestions more frequently.
+However, typing speed is only one dimension of variation.
+Cognitive factors such as orthographic processes, working memory, and willingness to explore suggestions also play important roles.

-By explicitly parameterizing these cognitive traits and personal preferences, our model provides a systematic way to capture and reproduce these behavioral differences.
+By parameterizing these cognitive traits and preferences, our model captures these behavioral differences.
 This parameter space allows us to generate a wide spectrum of user profiles, from ``lazy'' typists who frequently check and select suggestions to expert typists who rarely divert attention away from the keyboard.
-Importantly, the model does not enforce a single \textit{optimal} interaction pattern but instead supports a range of strategies that emerge naturally from the underlying cognitive and motor constraints.
-Although the precise preferences that drive suggestion use, and the internal reward structure governing action decisions, are not yet fully understood, our ablation studies (Appendix~\ref{sec:abl}) indicate that incorporating $P_S$ into the reward function aligns with observed empirical behavior.
-Future work should thus further explore which cognitive or psychological aspects contribute to users' typing behavior beyond aiming for speed and accuracy.
+Importantly, the model does not enforce a single \textit{optimal} interaction pattern but instead allows strategies to emerge from cognitive and motor constraints.
+Although the preferences driving suggestion use and the reward structure governing action decisions are not fully understood, our ablation studies (Appendix~\ref{sec:abl}) indicate that incorporating $P_S$ into the reward function aligns with empirical behavior.
+Future work should further explore which cognitive and psychological factors influence typing behavior beyond speed and accuracy.

-Recognizing the diversity in behaviors has two implications.
-First, evaluation of typing systems should not rely solely on aggregated averages, as these may mask important subgroup differences.
-Second, system designs that aim for broad adoption should account for multiple usage styles, explicitly accommodating them through personalization that suits varying levels of skill and reliance on assistance.
+Modeling orthographic processing, which accounts for individual differences in linguistic knowledge, represents a meaningful step forward compared to previous typing models~\cite{shi2024crtypist, shi2025simulating}.
+Building on research in psycholinguistics~\cite{pinet2016typing, kandel2023written}, we extended the internal environment to include cognitive mechanisms related to language production that also influence typing behavior, which further increased the agents' similarity to human typing behavior in comparison to prior models.
+Thus, a next step for future work should be to also understand and model the higher-level processes involved in writing, that is, language planning, translation, and reviewing~\cite{hayes}, and how these affect typing.